-Quebec-Selected Skilled Worker Program
+Quebec Skilled Worker Program (QSWP)

 The Quebec skilled worker program is a points-based system where applicants are awarded points for factors such as age, education, work experience, language proficiency, and whether they have a job offer in Quebec.
 The program aims to choose skilled workers who best contribute to the Quebec economy and integrate successfully into its society.